grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 gotta sign up for datacamp today now that my apps are done, i think theyre having some discount so that's good

+i usually go out to get coffee in the afternoon but i skipped today bc of the weather

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem